 The standard VAT rate is currently 20%, and this rate applies to most goods and services.
-But, there are also some things that are charged at a reduced rate of 5% – including sanitary protection products.
+But, there are also some things that are charged at a reduced rate of 5% - which currently includes sanitary protection products.

-Although 5% is obviously better that 20%, some things are exempt from VAT altogether such as postage stamps, cycle helmets, or financial and property transactions.
+Some things are exempt from VAT altogether such as postage stamps, cycle helmets, or financial and property transactions.
 And it now looks as if sanitary products are set to join the list, too.

-And while that’s great, it’s eventually left many questioning why are we still paying any VAT at all on sanitary products – something so many women rely on every single month to allow them to carry on living their lives as normal.
+Campaigners have been questioning why are we still paying any VAT at all on sanitary products for decades.
+Why something so many women rely on every single month to allow them to carry on living their lives as normal.

 Tampons and other ‘sanitary protection products’ are currently classed as ‘luxury’, ‘non-essential’ products, and the government have stated that EU rules stop them from lowering the VAT any further than 5% or scrapping the tax entirely.